 Hall of Fame Class of 2019

+Starting with the 1972 Chevrolet Exhibition Skiing Championships, where he won the moguls, combined and the Corvette, Brooksbank went on to compile an overwhelming record in all three events.
 In 1976, Ski Racing named him International Freestyle Skier of the Year, and he was Skiing’s pick as Men’s Freestyle Skier of the Year.

-He was a board member of the Freestyle Skiers of America and worked to put together the World Cup Freestyle Tour.
-Brooksbank also provided the critical bridge to freestyle becoming part of the FIS World Cup tour and with moguls finally joining the Olympic family at the 1992 Albertville Games.
+Through all the titles, podiums and cars won, Brooksbank cites his organizational role in the late 1970s, as insurance concerns grounded the once-lucrative U.S. tours, as the highlight of his career.
+He was a board member of the Freestyle Skiers of America and worked to put together the World Cup Freestyle Tour, with events primarily in Europe and Canada.
+It provided the critical bridge to freestyle becoming part of the FIS World Cup tour starting with the 1980-81 season, and with moguls finally joining the Olympic family at the 1992 Albertville Games.

 To make changes, the file below must be edited.
 Email Carl with any questions ([email protected]).